-Supporting the complete care of children and young people with life-threatening or life-shortening conditions
+Supporting the complete care of children and young people with life-threatening or life-shortening conditions (The SPARK Project)

 The aim of this study is to gather evidence the NHS and children's hospices can use to guide how they meet the pastoral, spiritual and religious needs of children and young people living with a life-threatening or life-shortening condition, and their families.